Hrabal/TemPy/README.md

 ## Credits: made and mantained by Federico Cerchiari / Hrabal
 ### Contribute.
 Any contribution is welcome.
-Please refer to [CONTRIBUTE.md](CONTRIBUTE.md).
+Please refer to the [contributing page](CONTRIBUTING.md).
 ### Apache 2.0 license, see LICENSE for details.